 - Candied decorations - Yellow Skittles sprinkles, and Christmas themed candies

-In a mixing bowl combine the egg replace with 6 tablespoons of warm water.
-Using a whipping attachment, whip on medium speed until frothy.
+- In a mixing bowl combine the egg replacer with 6 tablespoons of warm water.
+Using the whisk attachment on your mixer, whip on medium speed until frothy.
 Add xanthan gum and whip until the mixture thickens, up to 2 minutes.

-Add the cake mix and continue mixing (using the whipping attachment) on medium speed for two minutes.
+- Add the cake mix and change the mixer to the beater attachment.
+Continue mixing on medium speed for two minutes.